-On the days of your transplant follow-up appointments, do not take your regular morning dose until after your blood has been taken for your lab work.
+On days that you'll be having lab work, do not take your morning dose until after your blood has been drawn.

 - high blood pressure

 - headache

 - increased hair growth

 - hand tremor

 - gum over-growth

 - infection

 - decrease in kidney function

 - Take your dose at the same time every day, spaced 12 hours apart. - Do not eat or drink anything with grapefruit, blood orange, or pomegranate in it at any time when you're taking this medicine. - Do not store capsules outside of the original package for more than 7 days. - Take this medicine with food.